Early Years Learning Framework

+The Early Years Learning Framework (commonly known as EYLF) is the national curriculum framework for early childhood education in Australia, which commenced in 2009.
+It provides guidance for educators working with children from birth to five years of age in Australia, including long-day care, family day care, preschool and kindergarten settings.
+The EYLF outlines the principles, practices and learning outcomes intended to support children's learning, development and wellbeing during their early years.

 Development of EYLF

-The EYLF has been developed collaboratively by the Australian and State and Territory Governments with substantial input from the early childhood sector and early childhood academics.
-The Framework has incorporated feedback from an extensive consultation process, including two national symposiums, national public consultation forums, focus groups, an online forum and case-study trials.
+The EYLF was first introduced in 2009, and in 2012 became part of the implementation of Australia's overarching National Quality Framework (NQF) laws, regulations and quality ratings for early childhood education and care.
+It was developed collaboratively by the Australian and State and Territory Governments with substantial input from the early childhood sector and early childhood academics.
+The Framework incorporates feedback from an extensive consultation process, including two national symposiums, national public consultation forums, focus groups, an online forum and case-study trials.

-The Early Years Learning Framework Professional Learning Program (EYLF PLP), was developed for the Australian Government by Early Childhood Australia in 2009, to provide ongoing professional support to services as they engage in the EYLF implementation process.
+The Early Years Learning Framework Professional Learning Program (EYLF PLP), was developed for the Australian Government by Early Childhood Australia in 2009, to provide ongoing professional support to childcare services in the EYLF implementation process.
 The program was incorporated into the National Quality Standard Professional Learning Program (NQS PLP).
-The NQS PLP has all the features of the EYLF PLP, along with a new focus to assist services to meet the National Quality Standard.
+The NQS PLP focuses on assistance for services to meet the National Quality Standard.

 The Victorian Department of Education and Training adapted the EYLF and in 2016 published the Victorian Early Years Learning and Development Framework (VEYLDF).
-The VEYLDF has been implemented across Victoria providing a framework for working with children from birth to eight years of age, which extends beyond the EYLF and covers the first years of primary school.
+The VEYLDF has been implemented across Victoria providing a framework for working with children from birth to eight years of age (extending beyond the EYLF) covering the first years of primary school.
 While the EYLF moved to Version 2 in January 2023 the VEYLDF has no changes and remains in its original form.

 In April 2021 the Education Ministers of Australia announced a review and update of the EYLF.
 The three-phase process concluded in late 2022, with findings and feedback from a range of pilots to inform recommendations for consideration by Education Ministers.

+In January 2023 the Australian Education ministers approved proposed changes and endorsed the use of Version 2.0 of the EYLF under the National Quality Framework.
+Three new principles were introduced including Aboriginal and Torres Strait Islander perspectives, sustainability, and collaborative leadership and teamwork.
+The original version 1 was revoked from February 2024.

 Description

-The EYLF consists of three parts, that outline the environment that educators in Australia should shape around children:
+The EYLF consists of three parts that outline the environment that educators in Australia should shape around children: